SzpakKamil/SymbolPicker/Sources/SymbolPicker/SymbolPicker.docc/Extension/SymbolPickerDismissType/SymbolPickerDismissType.md

 ## Overview

 The `SymbolPickerDismissType` enum specifies how a `SymbolPicker` view is dismissed, supporting two cases: `onSymbolSelect` and `manual`.
 It conforms to `Identifiable`, `Equatable`, `Codable`, and `Hashable`, making it suitable for use in SwiftUI views, data persistence, and collections.
-The dismiss type is applied using the `.symbolPickerDismissType(_:)` modifier on a `SymbolPicker` view.
+The dismiss type is applied using the `.symbolPickerDismiss(type:action:)` modifier on a `SymbolPicker` view.
 The `onSymbolSelect` case dismisses the picker automatically when a symbol is selected, while the `manual` case requires explicit user action to dismiss.
 The table below summarizes the available dismiss types, their IDs, and descriptions.

 ### Dismiss Type Grid
 | Dismiss Type Name | ID | Description |